MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 ## Understand evaluation flows

 A prompt flow is a sequence of nodes that process input and generate output.
-Evaluation flows consume required inputs and produce corresponding outputs that are usually scores or metrics.
+Evaluation flows also consume required inputs and produce corresponding outputs that are usually scores or metrics.
 Evaluation flows differ from standard flows in their authoring experience and usage.

-Evaluation flows usually run after the run they're testing by receiving its outputs and using the outputs to calculate scores and metrics.
+Evaluation flows usually run following the run they're testing by receiving its outputs and using the outputs to calculate scores and metrics.
 Evaluation flows log metrics by using the prompt flow SDK `log_metric()` function.

 The outputs of the evaluation flow are results that measure the performance of the flow being tested.
 Evaluation flows can have an aggregation node that calculates the overall performance of the flow being tested over the test dataset.